AdobeDocs/commerce-admin.en/help/content-design/aem-assets-mapping.md

 ---
-title: Map assets between Commerce and AEM Assets
+title: Map assets metadata and attributes
 description: To be added
 feature: CMS, Media
 ---
 # About asset mapping